MiguelSombrero/skill-em-all/documentation/features.md

 ## User can view and update profile

-User can view his/hers profile by clicking the link `Profile` from navigation bar.
+User can view his/hers profile by clicking the link `Me -> Profile` from navigation bar.
 In profile page, user can update name, profile info, password and email.
 Username cannot be changed since it's unique identifier.

 ### Queries